google_counter

 * Data of Prof. Dr. med.
 Attila Kovács

-ECT's capacity to stimulate immune-mediated responses further supports its use in combination with immunotherapy, potentially enhancing systemic control in patients with advanced hepatic disease.
+Furthermore, ECT has a capacity to stimulate immune-mediated responses.
+This supports its use in combination with immunotherapy.
+As literature discusses, this method can potentially enhance systemic control in patients with advanced hepatic disease.

-Transarterial chemoembolization (TACE) is a minimally invasive treatment that delivers concentrated chemotherapy directly to liver tumors while simultaneously cutting off their blood supply, allowing the drugs to remain localized and more effective while minimizing damage to healthy tissue.
+Transarterial chemoembolization (TACE) is a minimally invasive treatment.
+This approach delivers concentrated chemotherapy directly to liver tumors.
+Simultaneously it cuts off their blood supply.
+As a result 一 drugs remain localized and more effective while damage to healthy tissues is minimized [8].

-This approach is particularly beneficial for patients with inoperable tumors because it can significantly slow disease progression and improve quality of life.
-Studies show that TACE offers higher response rates than systemic chemotherapy, and in some cases, has helped patients live for over a decade post-treatment.
+In particular, this approach is beneficial for patients with inoperable tumors.
+As argued by researchers, this is because it can significantly slow disease progression and improve quality of life.
+In fact studies show that TACE offers higher response rates than systemic chemotherapy.
+In some cases it has helped patients live for over a decade post-treatment.

 DEBIRI = TACE, FOLFIRI = IV therapy